Finding a home in the UK

 - Must have signed approval from Commander.

-- Paid up to three days prior to the tenancy start date.
+- Paid up to three days prior to tenancy, start date.

 INTERNET, HOME PHONE AND TELEVISION SERVICE

 Be sure to ask about the Internet speed before moving on base or deciding on a house off-base.
 Different providers offer competitive pricing.
 However, certain providers may not be able to guarantee fast connection speeds depending on the location of your residence.
 To check what provider works best in your area and has the best deal, visit a price comparison website such as www.moneysupermarket.com, www.gocompare.com or www.uswitch.com/broadband/postcode_checker/ and type in your postcode to find out.

 Most-commonly used providers: